 What would be priority number one for Somaliland as the Port expansion starts is over and it starts to offer services?
 What keeps you awake at night?

-There seems to be a competition among Asia, the Middle East and the West in terms of projecting geopolitical interests in Horn region.
-In fact, it is looking like a key battle ground for the super powers of the day.
+There seems to be a competition among Asia, the Middle East, and the West in terms of projecting geopolitical interests in the Horn region.
+In fact, it is looking like a key battleground for the superpowers of the day.
 Hence, how do you think you could manage and negotiate the best terms out of the political markets?

 How is Somaliland seeing the current political developments in Ethiopia?
-Do you see any change coming to the relationship of the two countries following this dynamics?
+Do you see any change coming to the relationship of the two countries following these dynamics?